cloudevents/sdk-python/RELEASING.md

 action gets called on pushes to master (such as version branch's being merged into master).

-After a major version branch is merged into master, contributors are expected to manually create a tag/release for the version they'd just merged into master.
+After a version update is merged, maintainers are expected to manually create a corresponding tag/release.

 Feel free to view [pypi-release.yml](.github/workflows/pypi-release.yml) for more information.